 - Use the provided 50ml culture tissue flasks.
 Rinse flasks between measurements with 10%HCl, followed by distilled water.
-Dry before re-use. - Do a minimum of six different light intensities for a P vs I curve from one water depth or one ice core sample. - 3) Selection of sample - a.
+Dry before reuse. - Do a minimum of six different light intensities for a P vs I curve from one water depth or one ice core sample.

+3) Selection of sample

+- a.
 Water sample: take a water sample from either the chlorophyll a maximum (if present) or from the middle of the surface mixed layer (if no maximum present). - b.
 Ice sample: take one complete ice core.
 Cut off and use only the bottom 1cm.
 Crush the ice (likely it will be in small pieces anyway if skeletal layer present).
 Place the sample into a clean 500ml Duran bottle.
 Add 400m filtered sea water at 0-2degC from the surface.
 Shake distribute the ice evenly and wait until it is melted.
 Use the melted sample as a water sample.
 Important: Note the final volume of the melted water sample to calculate the volume of the added ice sample.
-Take a sub sample for chl a and POC.

-- c.
-Melt pond sample: if melt ponds are available on the ice, it should be treated like a water sample from the ocean. - 4) Spiking with NaH14CO3 solution: - Spike the entire volume of collected water with 14C in a Duran glass bottle (e.g. if you use six light intensities plus one dark bottle you will need 750=350ml spiked sample). - Achieve a final concentration of 0.1μCi/ml inside your incubation bottle.
+Take a sub sample for chl a and POC. - c.
+Melt pond sample: if melt ponds are available on the ice, it should be treated like a water sample from the ocean. - 4) Spiking with NaHCO3 solution: - Spike the entire volume of collected water with C in a Duran glass bottle (e.g. if you use six light intensities plus one dark bottle you will need 7\50=350ml spiked sample). - Achieve a final concentration of 0.1μCi/ml inside your incubation bottle.
 In case of low biomass in Arctic samples you can also use a final concentration of 0.4μCi/ml (e.g. Ferland et al. 2011, http://dx.doi.org/10.1016/j.jmarsys.2011.03.015). - Incubation bottles are filled with a measuring cylinder.
 The flasks should be filled up to the neck, leaving a small air bubble in the flask.
-One dark flask from each original sample should be incubated. - All places on the incubator wheel must be taken by bottles.
-So empty spaces should be filled with bottles filled with DI water. - 5) Determination of total labelled carbon added: - After mixing thoroughly 100 μ l (x2) of the spiked solution are placed in two small scintillation vials and 6 ml of scintillation cocktail is added immediately if available. - in case direct counting is impossible the inorganic 14C should be mixed with ethanolamine by pipetting 0.25 ml of sample with added activity together with 0.25 ml of ethanolamine. - 6ml of the scintillation cocktail can be added later and radioactivity determined in a scintillation counter. - 6) Incubation - The incubation time should be two hours, and the rotor should rotate ca 10 rotations/min.
-Note precise incubations times (by minutes).
-Check proper functioning of the incubator, so that it does not stop - can be tricky....
+One dark flask from each original sample should be incubated.

+• All places on the incubator wheel must be taken by bottles.
+So empty spaces should be filled with bottles filled with DI water.

+5) Determination of total labelled carbon added:

+- After mixing thoroughly 100 μl (x2) of the spiked solution are placed in two small scintillation vials and 6 ml of scintillation cocktail is added immediately if available. - in case direct counting is impossible the inorganic 14C should be mixed with ethanolamine by pipetting 0.25 ml of sample with added activity together with 0.25 ml of ethanolamine. - 6ml of the scintillation cocktail can be added later and radioactivity determined in a scintillation counter.